 A week ahead of Giving Tuesday, I’m setting the mood by making one hundred grants of $100 each from our Fidelity Charitable Account.
 This will be in addition to the giving that we normally do as a family throughout the year and at year’s end.

-As you may know, I donate half of my profits from this website.
+As you may know, I have donated half of my profits from this website.
 Most of the donations are made to the donor advised fund, but I decided it would be fun to crowdsource the recipients in today’s round of generosity.

 I started with the advertisers that have supported the site in 2018, asking them to choose a charity for me to support in return.
 Without them, this site wouldn’t be much of a charitable mission.
 The following is a list of the advertisers who responded and the recipients of $100 grant from us.
 Many of them support these same organizations with substantially larger sums.